bmevprog/bmevprog.github.io/_tabs/join.md

 We are a competitive programming student club for BME students, mainly I'm the person organizing our activities.

-I you're interested in participating, there are multiple ways you can do that:
+If you're interested in participating, there are multiple ways you can do that:

 ## Join us on Discord